Pensacola, Florida: Geography

 Pensacola is located on the north side of Pensacola Bay.
 It is 59 mi east of Mobile, Alabama, and 196 mi west of Tallahassee, the capital of Florida.
 Although the incorporated city limits of Pensacola are relatively small, numerous census-designated places (CDPs) are located immediately outside of the incorporated city limits that are widely considered to be Pensacola.
-Due to their proximity to the city limits, their mailing addresses are listed as Pensacola, with a lack of independent government services apart from the City of Pensacola and Escambia County.
-While residents of these CDPs have rejected incorporation into the City of Pensacola in previous referendums, they largely identify as residents of Pensacola.
+Due to their proximity to the city limits, their mailing addresses are listed as Pensacola, with a lack of independent government services apart from Pensacola and Escambia County.
+While residents of these CDPs have rejected incorporation into Pensacola in previous referendums, they largely identify as residents of Pensacola.
 Examples of these CDPs include Goulding, Ferry Pass, Ensley, Bellview, Myrtle Grove, Warrington, Brent, and West Pensacola.

-Pensacola is located at (30.4213090, -87.2169149).

 According to the United States Census Bureau, the city has a total area of 41.127 sqmi, of which 22.773 sqmi is land and 18.354 sqmi, or 44.62%, is water.

 The land is sloped up northward from Pensacola Bay, with most of the city at an elevation above that at which a potential hurricane storm surge could affect.